nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Main components of the architecture**

 **`Main`** has two classes called [`Main`](https://github.com/AY2223S1-CS2103T-T09-4/tp/tree/master/src/main/java/seedu/address/Main.java) and [`MainApp`](https://github.com/se-edu/addressbook-level3/tree/master/src/main/java/seedu/address/MainApp.java).
-It is responsible for,
+They are responsible for,
-* At app launch: Initializes the components in the correct sequence, and connects them up with each other.
+* At app launch: Initializing the components in the correct sequence, and connecting them up with each other.
-* At shut down: Shuts down the components and invokes cleanup methods where necessary.
+* At shut down: Shutting down the components and invoking cleanup methods where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.